Listen To This Article - Click Play

 The Pigeon Forge Patriot Festival at Patriot Park has been recognized as one of “America’s Best Fourth of July Fireworks Displays” by Fox News.
 If you’re in the Smoky Mountain area for the 4th of July, this is definitely the place to be!

-The popular country group Thompson Square will be headlining at this year’s July 4th Patriot Festival in Pigeon Forge!
-This husband and wife duo is famous for their hit songs “If I Didn’t Have You” and “Are You Gonna Kiss Me or Not”.
-Departure, a Journey Tribute Band, will also perform at the festival.
+The popular country singer Craig Morgan will be headlining at this year’s July 4th Patriot Festival in Pigeon Forge!
+He is famous for his hit songs “That’s I Love About Sunday” and “Redneck Yacht Club.”
+Electric Avenue, an 80s pop tribute band, will also be playing at the festival.
 The fun will kick off at noon at Patriot Park, located at 186 Old Mill Avenue at traffic light #7.

 Patriot Park will be filled with games, activities, and food vendors throughout the day.
 Children will have a blast playing in the special Kid’s Carnival area!
 Musical entertainment will start around 1:30 p.m.
-Before Departure and Thompson Square take the stage, guests will have the chance to hear performances from other great musical acts.
+Before Electric Avenue and Craig Morgan take the stage, guests will have the chance to hear performances from other great musical acts.
 Around 9:45 p.m., the Patriot Festival will finish with an amazing fireworks display!